-For instance, a decline in rankings for a parameter related to outreach and inclusivity (gender diversity amongst student, region diversity, economically and socially challenged students) may suggest that the university needs to increase its efforts to reach out to such students, and provide a more welcoming atmosphere.\\ Various researches related to different issues associated with University Rankings have been performed.
-Comparative analysis of various ranking systems concluded that every ranking system weights parameters differently from another one and questions the accuracy of the university reported data and data collected via national surveys and organizations~\cite{twentyseven}.
-Principal Component Analysis and Factor Analysis have been used to understand the importance of the parameters used in the ranking model and concluded that reputation and research output of the university are primary factors that determine the university ranks~\cite{sixteen}.
-Some research works proposed different methods to calculate the ranks of universities instead of the traditional method employed by university ranking systems.
-Use of I-distance to calculate rankings instead of the traditional method was proposed to weigh quantity over quality~\cite{eight}.
-A research study computed a new indexed score based on economic factors of the country and with its analysis concluding that economic factors and their influence on university policy play a role in determining the group of best ranked institutions~\cite{forty-one}.
-The relationship among the obtained score in university rankings, its expenditure per student and other factors such as university size, mission etc has been also reported~\cite{marconi}.
-A new model of university rankings was proposed to take into account three domains- research, education, and the environment- which suggested that ranks help universities find the "hot spots" areas of development to improve their overall score~\cite{nineteen}.
-A work focused on ranking smaller academic entities such as university departments hints at how difficult it is for an institution to improve its position~\cite{sziklai}.
+For instance, a decline in rankings for a parameter related to outreach and inclusivity (gender diversity amongst student, region diversity, economically and socially challenged students) may suggest that the university needs to increase its efforts to reach out to such students, and provide a more welcoming atmosphere.